JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 5 - Blind OS Command Injection with Out-of-Band Data Exfiltration.md

 The application executes a shell command containing the user-supplied details.
 The command is executed asynchronously and has no effect on the application's response.
 It is not possible to redirect output into a location that you can access.
 However, you can trigger out-of-band interactions with an external domain.

-To solve the lab, execute the whoami command and exfiltrate the output via a DNS query to Burp Collaborator.
+To solve the lab, execute the "whoami" command and exfiltrate the output via a DNS query to Burp Collaborator.
 You will need to enter the name of the current user to complete the lab.

 <h2>Lab Solution</h2>